decentraland/adr/content/ADR-76-urn-prefix-search.md

 ## Context and Problem Statement

-As part of the Third Party Project, the need of exposing all items of a collection appeared.
-The solution proposed solves a more generic approach of the problem: the ability to list all entities in Content Server which their pointers are in the Third Party Collection.
+The Third Party Project requires the ability to display all items in a collection.
+The proposed solution addresses this requirement by providing a way to list all entities in Content Server that have pointers that belong to the Third Party Collection.

 ## Considered options